amitdvash/Maze_Algorithms_With_Threads_And_Serialization/README.md

 - **JUnit**: For testing algorithms and functionality.

 ## Acknowledgements
-This project was developed as part of an academic assignment, with a focus on backend development and advanced algorithm implementation.
+This project was developed as part of the course "Advanced Programming Topics," with a focus on backend development and advanced algorithm implementation.